Hollywood of the South

-- Since 2009, 45 feature films including The Blind Side, Flight, Identity Thief, The Hunger Games: Catching Fire and Mockingjay – Part 1, The Divergent Series, Marvel’s Guardians of the Galaxy Vol. 2 and Spider-Man: Homecoming were filmed in Atlanta.
+- Feature films including The Blind Side, Flight, Identity Thief, The Hunger Games: Catching Fire and Mockingjay – Part 1, Sully, The Divergent Series, Hidden Figures, Marvel’s Guardians of the Galaxy Vol. 2, Baby Driver and Spider-Man: Homecoming shot in Atlanta.